Antarctica's Larson C shelf is about equal to the area to the state of Delaware. Its collapse might be imminent.

 “What’s exciting about this study is we now know that two different processes are causing Larsen C to thin and become less stable.
 Air is being lost from the top layer of snow (called the firn), which is becoming more compacted — probably because of increased melting by a warmer atmosphere.
 We know also that Larsen C is losing ice, probably from warmer ocean currents or changing ice flow.

 “If this vast ice shelf — which is over two and a half times the size of Wales and 10 times bigger than Larsen B — was to collapse, it would allow the tributary glaciers behind it to flow faster into the sea.
-This would then contribute to sea-level rise.”
+This would then contribute to sea-level rise.”"Air is being lost", "probably because of increased melting by a warmer atmosphere".
+Here's a plot of the "warmer atmosphere" since 1995:

 The Antarctic Peninsula is one of the fastest warming regions on Earth, with a temperature rise of 2.5°C over the last 50 years.